11 minutes read

 Marijuana is without a doubt the more famous of the duo.
 It's known for its intoxicating effects, which are caused by THC.
 THC is a cannabinoid and it is the one that gets you "high" and consequently, it affects your cognitive and psychomotor performance.
 Due to this, it is usually strictly regulated by the government and frequently considered a drug.

-As things currently stand marijuana is a controlled substance under the misuse of drugs act, to be precise it is listed as a controlled substance Class B drug in the UK.
+As things currently stand marijuana is a controlled substance under the Misuse of Drugs Act, to be precise it is listed as a controlled substance Class B drug in the UK.

 What does this mean?